Delivering Python Based Applications For Windows Users

 • Setting up environment variables on user machines

-All of this can be bit hectic.
-I got the first-hand experience of it while working on an analytics project for our medical KPO client.
-Their existing analytics was based on combinations of programming languages including Python.
+All of this can be a bit hectic.
+I got first-hand experience working on an analytics project for our medical KPO client.
+Their existing analytics were based on combinations of programming languages, including Python.
 Our task was to empower it further.
-We had developed Python based applications for the same and we wanted few business users to test the beta version of it.
-While planning the deployment process, we realized that as a perquisite for deploying the application, we will have to install a lot of related packages for each of the programming languages.
+We had developed Python-based applications for the same, and we wanted a few business users to test the beta version of it.

 Quite evidently, it turned into a nightmare!